 The school opened its doors for students in grades 6 through 9 on August 14, 2006 at 815 Huey P. Long Avenue in Gretna.
-Less than 200 students from all areas of the West Bank of Jefferson Parish attended.
-Dr. Gerard LeBlanc served as principal of the school for the first two years.
-Annually, the school dropped and added a grade until the grade configuration of 9-12 was reached.
-Clubs and athletics were rooted and the school was maturing into a high school.
+Less than 200 students from all areas of the West Bank of Jefferson Parish were in attendance.
+Dr. Gerard LeBlanc served as principal for the first two years.
+Clubs and athletics were rooted and the school evolved into a high school.

-Public demand for schools of this caliber was so popular that the student population grew beyond expectations.
-The steady growth in enrollment prompted the Jefferson Parish School Board to purchase the former Archbishop Blenk High School as the future site of Thomas Jefferson High School.
+In August 2008, Mrs. Debra Cooper led the faculty, staff, and students in grades 8-11.
+School demand grew so much that the student population expanded beyond expectations.
+The steady growth in enrollment prompted the Jefferson Parish School Board to purchase the former Archbishop Blenk High School as the new site of Thomas Jefferson High School.

-In September of 2019, US Education Secretary Betsy Devos announced that Thomas Jefferson was awarded the prestigious 2019 National Blue Ribbon School award.
+In September 2019, US Education Secretary Betsy Devos announced that Thomas Jefferson had been awarded the prestigious 2019 National Blue Ribbon School award.
 Thomas Jefferson was among 349 schools awarded nationwide.
 It is an honor bestowed by the U.S. Department of Education based upon overall academic success or narrowing achievement gaps among disadvantaged students.

 Thomas Jefferson opened our doors as Thomas Jefferson Academy for Advanced Studies in August 2020 as we added 6th, 7th, and 8th to our enrollment.
 Our faculty and students navigated virtual learning while balancing hybrid schedules.
 In June 2021, Mrs. Shawn Rome became the Acting Principal of Thomas Jefferson Academy for Advanced Studies.
 In July 2022, Mrs. Debbie Dantin became the Principal of Thomas Jefferson Academy for Advanced Studies.
 In 2023 we were awarded the number 7 position in Louisiana by US Best High Schools & World Report.